focusretreatcenter/website/content/values/index.md

 ![stencil lettering for spray paint: LET GO OF THE BUSYNESS](busyness.jpg)

 In order to create space, we must pause and set aside our normal lifestyle.
-Guests at FRC a given a rest from…
+Guests at FRC are given a rest from…

 * child, family, and pet care
 * chores and errands